 To demonstrate how to use the KY038 with a Raspberry Pi, we will build a circuit that triggers a 5V relay when a certain sound threshold is detected by the KY038 microphone.

 Connect the devices according to the wiring diagram below.

 Next, open up your favorite code editor on the Raspberry Pi and copy the code below.

 import RPi.GPIO as GPIO MicPin = 3 RelayPin = 4 GPIO.setwarnings(False) GPIO.setmode(GPIO.BCM) GPIO.setup(MicPin, GPIO.IN, pull_up_down=GPIO.PUD_DOWN) GPIO.setup(RelayPin, GPIO.OUT, initial=GPIO.LOW) while True: GPIO.output(LedPin, GPIO.input(MicPin))

-The code starts by importing the only library we need—Rpi.GPIO.
+The code starts by importing the Rpi.GPIO library.
 We rename it GPIO for ease of use.
 We then declare the microphone and relay pin numbers and set them to input and output, respectively.
 We need to declare the pin with a pull-down resistor for the signal to stay LOW for input devices.

 The main loop works such that whenever the input from the sound sensor returns HIGH, it will also write HIGH to the relay, triggering whatever device the relay is connected to.